 Ringworm in Cats

 Ringworm is a very common form of skin disease that is found in both dogs and cats.
 Although its name makes you think otherwise, this skin disease isn’t caused by any type of worm.
-It’s actually caused by fungi known as Dermatophytes that feed on dead tissues found in the surface of the skin, spreading them around the skin of the animal.
+It’s actually caused by fungi known as Dermatophytes that feed on dead tissues found on the surface of the skin, spreading them around the skin of the animal.

-With cats, there is a certain type of fungi known as M Canis that is found with nearly 95% of all ringworm cases.
+With cats, there is a certain type of fungi known as M Canis that is found in nearly 95% of all ringworm cases.
 Normally, cats will get the ringworm disease from contaminated objects like bedding, clippers, or another animal that already has the disease.
-If there are animals in your home or around your house that have the ringworm disease, your cat could very easily contract it this way.
+If there are animals in your home or around your house that have ringworm disease, your cat could very easily contract it this way.

-The most common symptoms of ringworm in cats are rough or broken hairs, or hair loss around the head or the paws.
+The most common symptoms of ringworm in cats are rough or broken hairs or hair loss around the head or the paws.
 Ringworm can easily be identified by a patch of scaly skin on the body that appears itchy and inflamed.
 There will also be broken hairs around the patch of scaly skin.
 This area is very sensitive, and you should never try to touch it, as it will hurt your cat.

 Cats that have ringworm should be labeled as infectious.
 If you have children in the house, you should keep them away from your pet.
 Whenever you handle your cat, you should always use gloves.
 Ringworms are contagious, and you should always use caution.
 Even though it’s a mild disease, ringworm can result in serious problems due to the slow recovery time and the fact that it’s contagious.

-Sometimes ringworm in cats can be hard to detect as symptoms may be very mild.
+Sometimes, ringworm in cats can be hard to detect as symptoms may be very mild.
 If your cat displays symptoms, it’s likely to include the following:

 • Ring-like lesions on your cat’s skin